tier6tank/doubles/trunk/dupfinder/readme.txt

 - playing a bit with some compiling options (especcially optimization for gcc!)
 - internationalization
 + replacing the f<*> c functions with the PSDK-functions for true unicode support (difficult, because of stdout?...) done
-- add to statistcs sum of bytes read
+- add to statistcs sum of bytes read, average speed
 + need a faster container than list for testing for double scanning of directories. done (using set).
 - linux makefile mkdir if
 + removing the current logging construct (removing wxUSE_STD_IOSTREAM, because it needs a recompile of wxWidgets),